 The bill, sponsored by Rep. Jim Cox, R-Berks County, would eliminate school district property taxes and replace the funding with an increase in sales and personal income taxes.

-Cox, who is on the finance committee, said the
+Cox, who is on the finance committee, said the biggest complaint about the bill was that "the numbers don't add up."

 He ran numbers to estimate how much the personal income tax and sales tax would have to rise to cover the cost of eliminating property taxes, but there was never "an actual study" by the state's Independent Fiscal Office or the